 Chaosbane is Diablo 3-like all the way down to the similar color and font of the damage numbers.
 Hell, even the first (of four) boss encounters reminded me of the Belial boss fight in Diablo 3—the last boss was even sort of like the Diablo fight.
 Even some of the character classes seemed to be plucked from Diablo 3.

 The character classes are exactly what you would think they would be.
 There’s a High Elf mage, who wields sword and sorcery, and reminds me a lot of Diablo 3’s Wizard class.
 There is the Dwarf Slayer—mohawked, badass, but very much like the Diablo 3 Barbarian class.
 The Wood Elf Waystalker is a ranged class that summons companions to fight at her side.
-The Bretonnian soldier is a melee class with an emphasis on defensive buffs, and crow control debuffs.
+The Bretonnian soldier is a melee class with an emphasis on defensive buffs, and crowd control debuffs.

 Despite the classes being suspiciously similar to Diablo 3 classes, they are a lot of fun.
 At first, their abilities seem very pedestrian.
 But once you level up more, and use the upgraded version of abilities, the real fun starts to happen.